FabledSky/objectivity-ai/framework.md

 # **End of Document**

 This is the **authoritative reference** for anyone using the Objectivity AI Framework.
 All analysis, reporting, or auditing should adhere to the standards and processes described herein.

----

-If you need this as a downloadable file, further customized, or broken into modules, just let me know!